How to open ETSWAP and Union Registry accounts, and apply for an installation emissions permit or aviation emissions plan.

 In your email you need to include the:

 - aircraft operator code as specified on the Commission List

 - surname of the contact person

-- telephone contact number
+- telephone number of the contact person

 - email address you want your login details sent to

-Once your regulator has approved your request for access, ETSWAP will send you an email with the login details for your individual user account.
+Once your regulator has approved your request for access, ETSWAP will send you an email with the login details for your individual account.